walberbeltrame/thoaded/flutter/README.md

 </p>

 # Thoaded
-Library for simple and fast design pattern that extends model, view and controller for asynchronous events in supported modern programming languages.
+The open source initiative for a library for simple and fast design pattern that extends model, view and controller for asynchronous events in supported modern programming languages.

 ## Installation
 You should ensure that you add the router as a dependency in your project: